catalinii/minisatip/README.md

 	* [%] This symbol forces to read values as percentage
 	* [#] This symbol forces to read values as decibels
 	* eg: -M *:%1.0-#1.0 - not multiply the strength but force it as percentage and for the snr interpret it as decibels
+	* Zero values will disable drive polling, and this may solve CC errors with some hardware/drivers (eg: -M *:0-0)

 * -N --disable-dvb disable DVB adapter detection